xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 ## Process Scripts

-Process scripts are the best way for a user to automatically monitor operational data within IOS XR.
+Process scripts are the best way to automatically monitor operational data within IOS-XR.
 Since process scripts run continuously by nature, we must register them with AppMgr for them to run.
 Information about how to correctly set up process scripts can be found [here](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/process-scripts.html).

 Process scripts begin with a typical Python `if __name__ == "__main__":` statement.
 In this statement, there must be an infinite loop, which can call any necessary helper functions.
 Many process scripts also utilize the `time` library, which allows the script to wait for a number of seconds (or minutes) at the end of the script before running again.
 This is helpful in saving power, since script execution is suspended during this time.